-- Name and address of the person who entered into a contract to obtain those services of supplies. - Information sufficient to identify the project.
+- A general description of the labor or materials provided or furnished. - Address of the person supplying them. - Name and address of the person who entered into a contract to obtain those services of supplies. - Information sufficient to identify the project.